scala-steward/izumi-r2/doc/microsite/src/main/tut/distage/00_distage.md

 }
 ```

-Let's define the Server component that will combine the routes together and produce the `IO` action that will start `http4s` server with the combined routes:
+Let's define a Server component that will combine the routes together and produce the `IO` action starting the `http4s` server with the routes:

 ```tut:book
 class HttpServer(routes: Set[HttpRoutes[IO]]) {